lagerratrobe/lagerratrobe.github.io/_posts/2023-04-04-Fast-Loops-and-Hashes-in-R.md

 I've written in the past on the topic of solving anagrams because I think it's a coding problem that exercises many elements of a language and encourages creative thinking.
 In looking at a toy problem like this, useful concepts  emerge that extend themselves well to solving other problems.

-The problem can be described as follows.
+The challenge can be described as follows.
 Given a list of words...

     anemic
     cinema